ShikoteiCoding/finexplore/src/trading/README.md

 - Responsability of Broker class is too big, find a way to delegate

 ## Improvments
+- Use slots for object performances.
 - Implement a full equity (enum ? class ?) instead of max long/short from the broker.
-- Implement commision rats
+- Implement commision rates
-- Convert Trade back to Array Class to compute visualization
+- Convert Trade back to Array Class to Compute Visualization.
 - Deal with GTC and IOC Orders:https://www.investopedia.com/terms/g/gtc.asp, https://www.investopedia.com/terms/i/immediateorcancel.asp

 ## Features